 By Rhonda Lyons:

 He becomes 17.
-It was his first psychotic destroy and the start of his years-long warfare with the schizoaffective ailment.
+It was his first psychotic destruction and the start of his years-long warfare with the schizoaffective ailment.

 Over the following four years, Jeffrey landed in jail frequently.